trampgeek/jobe/README.md

 Make sure that whatever locale you use is installed on the Jobe server.

+Then restart apache with the command

+    sudo service apache2 restart

 Note:

 1. The comment in the Apache envvars file suggesting the use of the default